Amxn-2/Amxn-2.github.io/README.md

-# RMM Group - Thakur College of Engineering and Technology
+# RMM - Thakur College of Engineering and Technology

-Welcome to the RMM group at Thakur College of Engineering and Technology!
+Welcome to the RMM of Thakur College of Engineering and Technology!
 We are a diverse group of individuals with unique talents and backgrounds.
 Allow us to introduce ourselves:

 ## Members: